Prenatal & Postnatal Yoga Classes

 Our prenatal practice is active, challenging, safe and supportive, so that mother and baby benefit from postures without any strain.
 We guarantee that your pregnancy, birth, and recovery will be improved by a regular yoga practice at Yoga Garden SF.

-- Practice yoga postures (asana) and breathing exercises (pranayama) for better health during and after pregnancy.
+- Practice yoga postures and breathing exercises for better health during and after pregnancy and during labor.

 - Learn how to use the breath to reduce stress, increase circulation, prepare for labor and more.

-- Connect with other parents who are at all stages of pregnancy and early parenting.
+- Connect with other mothers who are at all stages of pregnancy and early parenting.

 - Become informed and make the best birth choices for you and your baby.